cststack/k8comp/README.md

 ## Overview

-This is a bash script to help with the management of the deployment files.
+This is a script to help with the management of the deployment files.
 The script will just query hiera for the variables detected, replace them and create a new deployment output.
 The files can be in any of the kubernetes supported formats (json, yaml, yml).

 The output can be piped to kubectl or viewed on the console.